Promising Young Woman (soundtrack): Background

-Emerald Fennell, was the executive music producer of the film, apart from directing.
-Fennell included several pop songs, she had listened, while scripting the film.
+Writer-director Emerald Fennell also served as executive music producer on Promising Young Woman, selecting for its soundtrack several pop songs she had listened to while scripting the film.

-Fennell explained that, she grew up listening to the soundtracks of Romeo + Juliet, Clueless, Can't Hardly Wait and Empire Records, during her childhood, which led her through a wide range of emotions, including love, heartbreak, humiliation, etc. For her directorial debut, which is a thriller, she decided to have several pop songs in the soundtrack, and insisted Susan Jacobs, to supervise the soundtrack.
-Fennell, who was the executive soundtrack producer, had jointly compiled the album with score composer Anthony Willis.
+Fennell explained that she grew up listening to the pop soundtracks of Romeo + Juliet, Clueless, Can't Hardly Wait and Empire Records, which led her through a wide range of emotions, including love, heartbreak, and humiliation.
+For her directorial debut, she wanted to have pop songs on the soundtrack, and insisted Susan Jacobs supervise the soundtrack.
+Fennell was the executive soundtrack producer and jointly compiled the album with score composer Anthony Willis.

-Jacobs stated the soundtrack had similarities, to her work in Little Miss Sunshine, where "the tone and color of what you see onscreen belies the darkness of what is transpiring".
-Fennell curated the soundtrack, consisting of the songs she listened, during the scripting process, and sent the playlist to Carey Mulligan.
-Fennell used the Paris Hilton song "Stars Are Blind" (2006) as an integral part of the script, which played as Cassie (Mulligan) and Ryan (Bo Burnham) sings the song in a pharmacy.
-Excerpts from Jacob's interview to Vulture stated: "It was great because it had sincerity to it.
+Jacobs stated the soundtrack had similarities to her work on Little Miss Sunshine, where "the tone and color of what you see onscreen belies the darkness of what is transpiring."
+Fennell curated a playlist of songs she had listened to while she wrote the script, and sent it to lead actress Carey Mulligan.
+Fennell used the 2006 Paris Hilton song "Stars Are Blind" as an integral part of the script, playing as Cassie (Mulligan) and Ryan (Bo Burnham) sing the song in a pharmacy.
+In an interview, Jacobs told Vulture: "It was great because it had sincerity to it.
 Nobody was making fun.
 It was about that character falling in love with a guy who was so confident in his masculinity that he felt comfortable enough to sing one of her favorite pop songs."
-The song was shot in the minimal budget allotted after the film's shooting being completed.
-Mulligan stated in an interview to Vice, saying "Everyone knows the song, but the lyrics are actually really difficult to learn because they're quite abstract".
+The scene was shot after principal photography was completed, with a minimal amount of the budget remaining.
+Mulligan stated in an interview with Vice: "Everyone knows the song, but the lyrics are actually really difficult to learn because they're quite abstract."

-Charli XCX's song "Boys" was an initial part of the script.
-Jacobs said about filming the song "The way she shot it with crotch shots all over, it's hysterical!"
-Droeloe's remix version of the song was featured in the soundtrack.
-Other lesser known artists and their songs include Fletcher's "Last Laugh", DeathbyRomy's original track "Come and Play With Me" and the cover version of The Weather Girls' single "It's Raining Men", Juice Newton's "Angel of the Morning", the cover of the 1967 song by Chip Taylor, amongst several others.
-In the first version of the script, Mulligan had sung her version of "Can't Help The Way I Feel", but was not used in the soundtrack, instead it was credited to the band Lily & Madeleine.
+The Charli XCX song "Boys" was also a key part of the script, for a scene opening the film.
+Jacobs said about Fennell filming the song: "The way she shot it with crotch shots all over, it's hysterical!"
+The Droeloe remix of "Boys" is featured on the soundtrack.
+Jacobs worked with Capitol Records to include tracks by some lesser-known artists.
+These include DeathbyRomy's original song "Come and Play With Me" and their cover version of The Weather Girls hit "It's Raining Men", and Fletcher's "Last Laugh".
+Also featured, from Capitol's catalogue: The 1982 hit cover of "Angel of the Morning" by Juice Newton.

+In the original script, Mulligan sings a cover of "Can't Help The Way I Feel", but the original version by Lily & Madeleine appears on the soundtrack.